ikhat/notes/android/homescreen.md

 	*
 * **[Sesame](https://play.google.com/store/apps/details?id=ninja.sesame.app.edge)**

-	Pressing the home button on the home screen it brings up Sesame, an app which essentially functions like a Spotlight search on the phone.
+	Pressing the home button on the home screen brings up Sesame, an app which essentially functions like a Spotlight search on the phone.
 Anything you want to do that isn't accessible in the ways listed above is a few keystrokes away via Sesame.

 	For example, I can use Sesame to open Joey to a specific subreddits, open a particular settings subsection, message or email or call specific people, start a stopwatch, search within the Wikipedia or Ebay app, open Google maps centred at my home, and so on.
 It's amazing.